ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 I therefore set out to simulate hundreds of null A/B Tests using our own data.
 I wanted to see if the percentage with p < .05, our false positive rate, was actually around 5%, or if it was inflated, as we expected.

-## Performance optimization

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">One rule of thumb for maximizing <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> performance is that the way you&#39;d do something once is rarely the best way to do it 1000X</p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/915987148515377152?ref_src=twsrc%5Etfw">October 5, 2017</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-At RStudio::Conf 2017, Hadley Wickham [discussed](https://robinsones.github.io/RStudio-Conference-Tips-and-Tricks/) how the bottleneck in writing code is usually thinking speed, not computational speed.
-Therefore, he advised that you shouldn't prematurely worry about optimizing for performance but rather about making sure your code is clear.
-In this case, though, the point was to run the same code hundreds of times, so I needed to start worrying about performance.

 ## Asking for help

 I am very fortunate to have a data scientist brother who will jump in to help out even when not directly asked.
 A lot of the code improvements following come from him.